Dormition Cathedral, Volodymyr: History

 11 May 2010 marked the 850th anniversary of the cathedral's construction.
 Celebrations were held in the city, led by the Primate of the Ukrainian Orthodox Church, His Beatitude Metropolitan Volodymyr (Sabodan).

+Until October 2025 the cathedral was under the control of the Ukrainian Orthodox Church (Moscow Patriarchate).
+On 11 October 2025, by a court decision, the building was brought under state ownership.
+Clerics of the Moscow Patriarchate tried to prevent the entry of government official into the cathedral by barricading the central passage with benches.

+The (regional) state administration of Volyn Oblast handed the Dormition Cathedral to the Orthodox Church of Ukraine in January 2026.